Drones use by Public Safety Agencies has been growing explosively.

 Notes:

-We have used the term Drone to refer broadly to Unmanned Aerial Vehicles, Unmanned Aerial Systems, Unmanned Aircraft System (UAS) or Remotely Piloted Aerial Systems (RPAS)
+We have used the term Drone to refer broadly to Unmanned Aerial Vehicles, Unmanned Aerial Systems, Unmanned Aircraft Systems (UAS), or Remotely Piloted Aerial Systems (RPAS)

 The data was provided by the Center For The Study of The Drone at Bard College.

-Public Safety Departments and Agencies include Local police department, County Police, Sheriff, Municipal Police, Fire departments and EMS, City/County Emergency Management, and Statewide Agencies.
+Public Safety Departments and Agencies include Local police departments, County Police, Sheriff, Municipal Police, Fire departments and EMS, City/County Emergency Management, and Statewide Agencies.

 Useful Links: